-Students interested in completing a major or minor in Biology are strongly urged to declare the major early and seek advisement from a departmental advisor.
+Students interested in completing a major in Biology are strongly urged to declare the major early and seek advisement from a departmental advisor.
 It is particularly important that students be aware that if they complete the major in Biology, they are exempted from having to take any courses in the Natural Sciences distribution area of the General Education Program.

 Take a closer look at the Bachelor of Science in Biology and the courses offered toward the degree.